xzlab-SingleCellGWASs/DataAnalysis/README.md

 The introduction to datasets of UKBiobank: http://www.ukbiobank.ac.uk/wp-content/uploads/2017/07/ukb_genetic_file_description.txt

-## Analysis UKBiobank data by cross validation
+## Analyzing UKBiobank data by cross validation
 In this section, we get the summary data.

 ### STEP1: Setting parameters